 I've said it before, and I'll say it again: One inevitable side effect of life as a beauty editor is an unavoidable (yet steadily increasing) skepticism toward any and all beauty products.
 But let me be clear.
 It's not that I'm any less interested or intrigued by what comes across my desk or inbox.
-It's just that after a certain amount of time (like, oh, maybe one week into the job), I realize it's theoretically impossible for each and every product to live up to the skin-, game-, and overall life-changing hype brands want me to believe or promote.
-And while there are countless products that do, indeed, get my blood pumping with anticipation and excitement, there are just as many I'm far from keen on.
+It's just that after a certain amount of time (like, oh, maybe one week into the job), I realized it's theoretically impossible for each and every product to live up to the skin-, game-, and life-changing hype brands want us to believe.
+While there are countless products that do get my blood pumping with anticipation and excitement, there are just as many I'm far from keen on.

 That being said, every so often I'm introduced to something so revolutionary in concept, development, and scientific velocity that I can hardly wait to report on it.
-Enter Augustinus Bader—an under-the-radar yet so scientifically advanced brand that just might be the future of skincare.
+Enter Augustinus Bader, a Hollywood-endorsed yet scientifically advanced brand that just might be the future of skincare.
 Yep, I said it.
 And while it's still relatively unknown, I have an inkling it won't be for long.
-(So far, the brand consists of two iterations of its trademark face cream—The Rich Cream ($265) and The Cream ($265)—both of which launched back in February.)
-So, what makes the two creams so darn extraordinary?
-Four words: science and stem cells.
-Do I have your attention yet?
+(So far, the brand consists of two iterations of its trademark face cream—The Rich Cream, $265, and The Cream, $265—and their The Body Cream, $165).
+So, what makes the two facial creams so darn extraordinary?
+Science and stem cells.
+Oh, and the fact that they're beloved by none other than the ageless Victoria Beckham.

-Late last year, I had the opportunity to sit down with Professor Augustinus Bader himself to learn more about the launch and to get my first peek (and personal trial) of the cream currently making waves in both fields of science and skin.
-Here's the gist of what I learned: Bader (a German physician, scientist, professor, and researcher who is considered to be one of the world's leading stem cell and biomedical pioneers in the realm of medical and healing treatments) currently holds over 200 patents and has authored 180-plus peer-reviewed papers.
+In late 2018, I had the opportunity to sit down with Professor Augustinus Bader himself to learn more about the launch and to get my first peek (and personal trial) of the cream currently making waves in both fields of science and skin.
+Here's the gist of what I learned: Bader (a German physician, scientist, professor, and researcher who is considered one of the world's leading stem cell and biomedical pioneers in the realm of medical and healing treatments) currently holds over 200 patents and has authored over 180 peer-reviewed papers.
 And while the majority of his 30-year career has been devoted to research in the aforementioned fields, he's now expanding his findings and innovations to the skincare industry.
 (Lucky us, right?)

 Inspired by a hydrogel Bader developed back in 2007 (which he explains eliminated the needs for skin grafts in certain burn victims—I actually saw the remarkable before and after photos, and my jaw nearly dropped to the floor), both face cream formulas build off the technology to encourage "optimal skin environment," which in turn, the brand explains, "supports the body's innate renewal processes."
 For some context, these renewal processes can slow, turn off completely, or change as we get older or are exposed to damaging environmental factors.

 Additionally, the high-tech formula is said to be so inclusive and benefit-rich that it will replace every step in your skincare routine following your go-to cleanser.
-Yep, according to the brand, you'll no longer have need for toners, serums, or any other kind of moisturizers, as the cream works best unburdened by competing formulas sitting on top of the skin.
-So, just in case you're understandably balking at the price (we did too), there's that to consider.
-And while the brand claims you can combine both the rich cream—a heavier, slightly more luxurious formula—and the regular—a lighter-weight version but with all the same benefits, you definitely don't need both.
+Yep, according to the brand, you'll no longer need toners, serums, or any other kind of moisturizers as the cream works best unburdened by competing formulas sitting on top of the skin.
+So, just in case you're understandably balking at the price (we did, too), there's that to consider.
+And while the brand claims you can combine both the rich cream (a heavier, slightly more luxurious formula) and the regular (a lighter-weight version but with all the same benefits), you definitely don't need both.

 But Do They Work?

-According to the brand (and, with correct usage, roughly two pumps applied to dry, clean skin morning and night), you'll notice positive differences in the skin both immediately and in the long term.
-So, obviously, Editorial Director Faith Xue; my 70-year-old makeup artist mother, Elise; and I all had to try the cream to see how our skin would fare.
+According to the brand, with correct usage (roughly two pumps applied to dry, clean skin morning and night), you'll notice positive differences in the skin both immediately and in the long term.
+So, obviously, Byrdie Editorial Director Faith Xue; my 71-year-old makeup artist mother, Elise; and I all had to try the cream to see how our skin would fare.

 The literature claims users will notice an almost immediate improvement in brightness, plumpness, and hydration.
 Then, with diligent usage, one can expect a decrease in things like wrinkles, fine lines, age spots, and redness as time goes on, in addition to a consistent increase in overall skin health, elasticity, and even skin tone.
 Interestingly, across the board, all three of us noticed the impressive results the brand claimed we would notice immediately, like improved brightness, hydration, and plumpness.
 However, as time wore on, we each had different experiences.
 Keep reading for our thoughts.